 Resources for DNA Analysis:

 - Family Tree DNA – Only company to offer Y-DNA and mitochondrial DNA tests as well as autosomal.
 Third largest DNA database.

 - MyHeritage – Offers autosomal DNA tests, records-based research, and creation of family trees.
 Large international user base.

 Third Party Tools

-These websites provide capabilities for examining your DNA test results which go beyond that provided by the testing companies.
-To use them, you would download your raw DNA data file from your testing company and then upload the file to the Third Party Tool website.
+These websites and web browser extensions provide capabilities for examining your DNA test results which go beyond that provided by the testing companies.

 - GEDMatch.com – GEDmatch provides DNA and genealogical analytic tools.
 Most tools are free, but Tier 1 tools are fee-based.
 The GEDMatch.com chromosome browser and matrices are some of the most useful tools for DNA analysis.
 Requires that Ancestry raw DNA data be downloaded from Ancestry and then uploaded into GEDMatch.